-Free Optional Course of Japanese Language and Culture
+Optional Course (Beginner, Pre-intermediate and Intermediate) of Japanese Language (free of charge)

 About the course

 The course will be held at the Faculty of Engineering in Foreign Languages and it will be delivered by an experimented teacher who lived for 11 years in Japan, studied and taught Japanese language and culture to students from leading Japanese universities.

 The course materials will be provided by the university.
 Also, each level of the course has a 4 hours per week structure.